vegardalvsaker/BrukerfeilLES/readme.md

 ### Classes package

 Classes here are a representation of the tables in the database.
-Here you will classes such as ```Module.java```, which has all the attributes that the module-table in the database has, as ```private``` fields.
+Here you will find classes such as ```Module.java```, which has all the attributes that the module-table in the database has, as ```private``` fields.